 - Behavioral Economics, Statistical Signal Processing & Machine Learning- The human sensor interface: How does human decision making interface with signal processing algorithms?
 How to optimize sensing with human behavioral constraints?
-Stochastic Optimization, Partially Observed Markov Decision Processes (POMDPs), RL and Computational Game Theory
+Stochastic Optimization, Partially Observed Markov Decision Processes (POMDPs), RL and Game Theory

 - Adversarial Sensing and Inverse Reinforcement Learning: How should cognitive radars autonomously reconfigure their measurement modes based on their Bayesian estimates?
 How to calibrate your adversary’s sensors capabilities and intent?
 How to detect cognition?
 We use micro-economics and inverse re-inforcement learning